 A 2K training pace is a great way to tailor a training plan to your individual, current fitness and strength levels.
-It centers around using your current best time to row 2000m.
-Here’s a video explanation, but read on if you’d rather.

 Calculating your 2K Average